dch/glazier/README.md

 ## Licences

-* the core tools & scripts used in glazier are released or included as BSD-style licence
+* the core tools & scripts used in glazier are released or included under the same Apache Licence used for CouchDB
 * curl and the included openssl libraries are the only ones distributed with glazier
 * the silent installation of each component assumes your implicit acceptance of the rest
 * curl <http://curl.haxx.se/docs/copyright.html>